tuarua/ML-ANE/README.md

 - a Mac.
 Windows is not supported
 - IntelliJ IDEA
 - AIR 28
-- Xcode 9.1 if you wish to edit the iOS source
+- Xcode 9.1 if you wish to edit the ANE source
 - wget on OSX

 ### Task List
-- [x] Sample input Models (MobileNet, SqueezeNet and Apple Mars)
+- [x] Sample input Models (MobileNet, SqueezeNet, Apple Mars, Hot Dog Not Hot Dog)
 * Inputs
     - [x] Image
     - [x] Int64